status-im/pm/notes/transcript10.md

 23:00 - 24:00

 Julien: Also we worked on some EIP's because we are browser so we try to work with all the other browser making sure we implement the same set of EIP's, we have the number of rings and chats to dicuss.
 There are currently two different EIP's that different teams are pushing and mostly metamask that we are also very invested in that.
-Andrey did a lot of work around that last week.
+Andrei did a lot of work around that last week.
 In parallel I'm trying to finish the cable extension and making sure that all the relevant extension changes are being implemented.
 I'm pretty happy that last week I was able to do my first exchange with the cable extension so hopefully very soon we should be able to even make this a little more public and maybe write a blog post or something.

 # Desktop
 24:00 - 25:00